1909 Grand Isle hurricane: Aftermath

 Although the storm killed more than 370 people in the United States, the National Weather Bureau was credited for "invaluable warnings" prior to the hurricane's arrival, saving many lives.
 Following the hurricane's landfall on September 21, rescue and relief efforts began taking place on September 22 near Houma, Louisiana.
 By September 25, thousands of dollars' worth of supplies had been sent to survivors of the storm.
 However, more than four days after the passage of the storm, many other areas devastated by the hurricane had yet to receive aid from either the government or United States Army.
 Congressman Robert F. Broussard sent a telegraph to the war department requesting aid; however, he had not received a response by September 27.
 Initially, news reports focused on the large loss of life from the storm but, once the lack of aid was noticed, their attention shifted to the hundreds of survivors who were left homeless and in dire need of basic necessities.
-Within days of the storm's passage, there were fears that the storm ruined the cotton crop in southern Louisiana and would cause a spike in prices.
-However, in a report released on October 4, 1909, it was stated that the losses were much less than previously thought and as a result, there would be no change in the cotton price.
-According to a report in 2009, the rice and cotton crops sustained 35% and 20% losses respectively in the wake of the hurricane.